-As a licensed mental health counselor with 25 years of experience in all aspects of behavioral health, Larkin-Skinner has worked with children and adults of all ages in diverse treatment programs including inpatient, outpatient, crisis intervention, intensive community-based and child welfare.
-She has designed and operated innovative programs to meet community needs, including the first children’s Community Action Team (CAT) in 2004.
-CAT has been adopted as Florida’s statewide model serving youth who are struggling with severe mental health, behavioral and co-occurring disorders, along with their families.
+Larkin-Skinner has more than 25 years of experience in all aspects of mental health and addiction care.
+As a licensed mental health counselor, she has worked with children and adults of all ages in diverse treatment programs including inpatient, outpatient, crisis intervention, intensive community-based care, and child welfare.
+She has designed and operated innovative programs to meet community needs such as the Children’s Community Action Treatment Team (CAT) which was adopted as a statewide model of care for Florida’s youth and their families.

 Roger Johnson is the Regional Chief Operating Officer for Florida.
 He is responsible for operations including medical, outpatient and residential services.
 In addition, he oversees facility management and implements strategies for quality care delivery and growth.

 Roger began his career with Centerstone in 1994 as a part-time behavioral health technician.
 Over the years he has moved up through the organization working on the fiscal side as the manager of accounts payable and receivable, as well as contract management, and on the clinical side as the Director of Medical Services.
 Roger has been instrumental in the development of new programs including our satellite office in Sarasota, our clinical programs within the Sarasota and Manatee County jails and Centerstone’s psychiatric residency program.

 Roger currently serves on the Lake Erie College of Osteopathic Medicine Board of Directors.